techidaily/site-win11-tips/source/_posts/how-to-rescue-your-vscode-session-w11.md

 ## 10\.
 Use the Web Version

- Microsoft even offers a[web version of Visual Studio Code](https://vscode.dev/) which you can use as a temporary solution.
+ Microsoft even offers a [web version of Visual Studio Code](https://vscode.dev/) which you can use as a temporary solution.
 You can sign in to the web version and sync your files and settings.
 Moreover, you can install a PWA from the browser of Visual Studio Code and launch it directly from your desktop.

 ## Visual Studio Code Won’t Crash Anymore on Windows 11